Deadline:

 Students registered in a UBC degree program (or on an approved leave of absence from UBC) between January 1st and December 31st of the competition year must complete their application by the application deadline indicated above.

-- Canadian Institutes of Health Research (CIHR)
+• Canadian Institutes of Health Research (CIHR).

-- Natural Sciences and Engineering Research Council (NSERC)
+• Natural Sciences and Engineering Research Council (NSERC).

-- Social Sciences and Humanities Research Council (SSHRC)
+• Social Sciences and Humanities Research Council (SSHRC).

-- Read the instructions and apply online
+4. Read the instructions and apply online.

-General guidance on preparing transcripts for submission (see individual agencies application instructions below for further details)
+General guidance on preparing transcripts for submission (see individual agencies application instructions below for further details):

-- Other transcripts:
+• Other transcripts:

-- Must be official and up to date (include degree conferral, if applicable) as of August 31, 2023
+• Must be official and up to date (include degree conferral, if applicable) as of August 31, 2024.

-- Required even from institutions in cases of transfer credit or exchange terms
+• Required even from institutions in cases of transfer credit or exchange terms.

-- Foreign transcripts: if the transcripts are not presented in one of Canada’s two official languages (English or French), a certified translation must be provided, in addition to the official transcripts in its original language
+• Foreign transcripts: if the transcripts are not presented in one of Canada’s two official languages (English or French), a certified translation must be provided, in addition to the official transcripts in its original language.

-- The transcript key/legend for each institution must be included
+• The transcript key/legend for each institution must be included.

 CIHR: ResearchNet | application instructions

-- Online submission of transcripts: Applicants are required to upload their up-to-date official transcripts of their complete academic record as 1 single PDF file under “Transcripts” in the “Attach Other Application Materials” task.
-It is the applicant’s responsibility to ensure that they submit their complete, official, up to date transcript package in their online application, even if some of the transcripts were obtained from the College of Graduate Studies.
-For more details about the transcript requirement, see this CIHR link.
+• Online submission of transcripts: Applicants are required to upload their up-to-date transcripts of their complete academic record as 1 single PDF file under “Transcripts” in the “Attach Other Application Materials” task.
+For more details about the transcript requirement, refer to the CIHR application instructions.

-- The required “Doctoral Studies Timelines” form is located here.
-This form must be included with your transcript package
+• The required “Doctoral Studies Timelines” form is located here.
+This form must be included with your transcript package.

 NSERC: Online application system | application instructions

-- NOTE: If you are applying through your institution, the College of Graduate Studies is no longer responsible for uploading your transcripts.
+• NOTE: If you are applying through your institution, the College of Graduate Studies is no longer responsible for uploading your transcripts.
 It is your responsibility to scan and upload all transcripts required for your application, according to the instructions below.

-- Online submission of reports on the applicant: Applicants invite their referees via the NSERC online application.
+• Online submission of reports on the applicant: Applicants invite their referees via the NSERC online application.
 Reports are to be submitted by referees using the online system.
 Applicants are responsible for inviting two referees: one referee should be very familiar with their research and abilities (i.e., current or previous research supervisor) and the other should be sufficiently familiar with their research and abilities to provide a meaningful commentary.
 Applicants will not be able to verify their application until each referee form has been successfully verified and completed.
-It is the applicant’s responsibility to ensure their referees complete and submit their assessments in advance of the application deadline
+It is the applicant’s responsibility to ensure their referees complete and submit their assessments in advance of the application deadline.

-- Note: ‘Form 201’ (the NSERC PGS-D application form) only lists the NSERC PGS-D in its materials; however, ‘Form 201’ is also for applying to the CGS-D. The highest-ranked PGS-D applicants will automatically be considered by NSERC for a CGS-D
+• Note: ‘Form 201’ (the NSERC PGS-D application form) only lists the NSERC PGS-D in its materials; however, ‘Form 201’ is also for applying to the CGS-D. The highest-ranked PGS-D applicants will automatically be considered by NSERC for a CGS-D.

 SSHRC: Online application system | application instructions

-- Online submission of letters of appraisal: Applicants invite their referees via the SSHRC online application.
+• Online submission of letters of appraisal: Applicants invite their referees via the SSHRC online application.
 Letters of appraisal are to be submitted by referees using the online system.
 Applicants are responsible for inviting two referees: one referee should be very familiar with their research and abilities (i.e., current or previous research supervisor) and the other should be sufficiently familiar with their research and abilities to provide a meaningful commentary.
 Applicants will not be able to verify their application until each referee form has been successfully verified and completed.
-It is the applicant’s responsibility to ensure their referees complete and submit their assessments in advance of the application deadline
+It is the applicant’s responsibility to ensure their referees complete and submit their assessments in advance of the application deadline.

 Complete application procedures are available on the CGS-D program page.